 I made this Jarrah for myself a few years ago when we were developing the Jarrah pattern, and haven’t blogged about it yet as I didn’t have much to say.
 Isn’t that silly?!
 It’s one of those wardrobe basics that I wear a lot, but in all honesty, isn’t super exciting to talk about!
 But I think it’s worth talking about basics for a couple of reasons.

-For one thing we can’t live on statement pieces alone.
+For one thing, we can’t live on statement pieces alone.
 Wardrobes need neutral basics!
-They fill in the gaps and are the glue that hold an outfit together.
+They fill in the gaps and are the glue that holds an outfit together.
 This is the sweater I reach for every time I walk my kids to school in the rain.
-It’s the perfect thickness to fit under my rain jacket without adding too much bulk, and the fleece fabric and oversized sleeve length makes it super warm.
+It’s the perfect thickness to fit under my rain jacket without adding too much bulk, and the fleece fabric and oversized sleeve length make it super warm.
 I couldn’t deal with an early morning rainy walk without it!

-But I think equally as importantly, not talking about wardrobe basics, and only blogging about flashy makes gives the impression that those once in a while unusual makes are somehow more important in the heirachy of making than every day pieces.
+But I think equally as importantly, not talking about wardrobe basics, and only blogging about flashy makes gives the impression that those once in a while unusual makes are somehow more important in the hierarchy of making than everyday pieces.
 And I honestly don’t believe that.
-It’s honestly so tempting to talk only about super interesting makes, and leave out all the wardrobe staples, but one of the things i love about sewing is that I can make my own staples that fit into my wardrobe, personal style and ethics.
-A plain white tee to add to your collection, or flesh toned undies are just as worth making as a cocktail dress.
+It’s honestly so tempting to talk only about super interesting makes and leave out all the wardrobe staples, but one of the things I love about sewing is that I can make my own staples that fit into my wardrobe, personal style and ethics.
+A plain white tee to add to your collection, or flesh-toned undies are just as worth making as a cocktail dress.
 I’d argue they’re MORE important because you can enjoy them more often!

 I guess what I’m trying to say is: let’s celebrate our basics, our wardrobe fillers and our staples as much as we do our show stoppers!
 If you’re holding back sharing those less than exciting makes – don’t!
 Every single thing you make and enjoy is worth celebrating.